President, Rebecca Baughman Kerns (she/her)

 She has been a member of InterConnect since 2015, having that year decided to live her truth, speaking up against intersex erasure and surgery in all parts of her life, including via her YouTube and Instagram.
 She’s also a dog mom to a “super chihuahua” named Mochi, enjoys hip hop dancing and long-distance running and will not shut up if you talk to her about pretty much any TV show or movie from the last 45 years.

 She can be reached on most social media as @jennlevine.

-Sam Knudtson (they/them)
+James Knudtson (they/them)

-Sam Sharpe (they/them)
+Social Media and Peer Support Specialist, Sam Sharpe (they/them)